Guide to inflation: Price changes, the pandemic and your pocketbook

 To create the CPI, each month Statistics Canada researchers fill a virtual shopping basket, add up the total cost, and determine overall price changes from the previous month.
 Calculating the rate of inflation is straightforward: If, in one year, the cost of the basket of goods and services is $100, and in the following year, the same basket costs $102, the inflation rate is 2%.
 You can see the changes in the inflation rate going back to 1914 using the Bank of Canada’s inflation calculator.

-Today, the CPI basket has nine major components: food, shelter, transportation, household expenses, furniture and appliances, apparel, medical and personal care, and two “catch-all” categories of “sports, travel, education and leisure” and “alcohol, tobacco and recreational cannabis.”
+Today, the CPI basket has eight major components: food; shelter; household operations, furnishings and equipment; clothing and footwear; transportation; health and personal care; recreation, education and reading; and alcoholic beverages, tobacco products and recreational cannabis.
 Statistics Canada has created a CPI visualization tool that shows the makeup of the components and how prices change, both nationally and by region.

 The items in the basket are periodically reviewed and adjusted to match what Canadians are actually buying.
 For example, during the Second World War, households could no longer purchase car tires, silk stockings or bananas, so these were taken out of the basket (to be replaced when they became available again); firewood was removed in 1940 as more modern methods of household heating had taken hold; and in 2017, videotape rentals got the heave-ho.